ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Safe Links protection works as outlined below for URLs in emails that are hosted in Office 365:

-* All incoming email goes through Exchange Online Protection, where IP and envelope filters, signature-based malware protection, anti-spam and anti-malware filters are applied
+* All incoming email goes through Exchange Online Protection, where IP and envelope filters, signature-based malware protection, anti-spam and anti-malware filters are applied.
-* An end-user signs into Office 365 and accesses their Exchange Online mailbox
+* An end-user signs into Office 365 and accesses their Exchange Online mailbox.
-* An end-user opens an email message containing a URL, and then clicks on the URL in the email message
+* An end-user opens an email message containing a URL, and then clicks on the URL in the email message.
 * The Safe Links feature immediately checks the URL before opening the website.
-The URL is identified as blocked, malicious, or safe
+The URL is identified as blocked, malicious, or safe.
-* If the URL sends an end-user to a website that is included in a custom "Do not rewrite" URLs list for a policy that applies to the user, the website opens
+* If the URL sends an end-user to a website that is included in a custom "Do not rewrite" URLs list for a policy that applies to the user, the website opens.
 * If the URL sends an end-user to a website that is included in the organisation's custom blocked URLs list, a warning page opens
-* If the URL sends an end-user to a website that has been determined to be malicious, a warning page opens
+* If the URL sends an end-user to a website that has been determined to be malicious, a warning page opens.
-* If the URL goes to a downloadable file and the Safe Links policies are configured to scan such content, the downloadable file is checked
+* If the URL goes to a downloadable file and the Safe Links policies are configured to scan such content, the downloadable file is checked.
-* If the URL is considered safe, the end-user is taken to the website
+* If the URL is considered safe, the end-user is taken to the website.

 Safe Links protection works as outlined below for URLs in Office 365 ProPlus applications:

 * A user opens a Word, Excel, PowerPoint, or Visio, and is signed in using their Office 365 security credentials.
-The document contains URLs
+The document contains URLs.
-* When a user clicks on a URL in the document, the link is checked by the Safe Links service
+* When a user clicks on a URL in the document, the link is checked by the Safe Links service.
-* If the URL sends an end-user to a website that is included in a custom "Do not rewrite" URLs list for a policy that applies to the user, that user is taken to the website
+* If the URL sends an end-user to a website that is included in a custom "Do not rewrite" URLs list for a policy that applies to the user, that user is taken to the website.
-* If the URL sends an end-user to a website that is included in the organisation's custom blocked URLs list, the user is taken to a warning page
+* If the URL sends an end-user to a website that is included in the organisation's custom blocked URLs list, the user is taken to a warning page.
-* If the URL sends an end-user to a website that has been determined to be malicious, the user is taken to a warning page
+* If the URL sends an end-user to a website that has been determined to be malicious, the user is taken to a warning page.
-* If the URL goes to a downloadable file and the Safe Links policies are configured to scan such downloads, the downloadable file is checked
+* If the URL goes to a downloadable file and the Safe Links policies are configured to scan such downloads, the downloadable file is checked.
-* If the URL is considered safe, the end-user is taken to the website
+* If the URL is considered safe, the end-user is taken to the website.

 Safe Links Design Decisions for all agencies and implementation types.